GST on Apartment Maintenance Charges: Exclusions & Inclusions

 All co-operative housing societies need GST registration even if they are not eligible.
 This change was applicable under the new GST regime.

-The total annual turnover of the co-operative housing society needs to cross RS.
+GST for an apartment association or housing society is required when the total annual turnover crosses Rs.
 20 lakhs.
-However, for special category states this limit is Rs.
+However, for special category states like Mizoram, Tripura, Assam, Uttarakhand, Himachal Pradesh, Nagaland, Manipur, Arunachal Pradesh, Sikkim, Meghalaya, Telangana, Jammu and Kashmir, the limit is Rs.
 10 lakhs.
-These states include Mizoram, Tripura, Assam, Uttarakhand, Himachal Pradesh, Nagaland, Manipur, Arunachal Pradesh, Sikkim, Meghalaya, Telangana, Jammu and Kashmir.

-You can avoid GST on apartments by purchasing ready-to-move flats in India as these properties are not subject to GST.
+You can avoid GST on apartments by purchasing ready-to-move flats in India, as these properties are not subject to GST on new flats.